Description

 Error Response

 A read transaction that has failed in the DBI gateway will return a SLVERR response on the write response channel as defined by the AXI protocol.
+That SLVERR will result in a runtime error if the transaction was initiated using PCIe or JTAG.

 Write Transaction